wrightmat/dnd-eberron/locations/Menthis Plateau.md

 - **Thuranne d’Velderan’s Investigative Services**: Thuranne d’ Velderan (NG half-ore rogue 5/dragonmark heir 1), ascion of House Tharashk, operates an inquisitive agency in Warden Towers.
 Her greatest asset is an extensive network of contacts within the Warden Towers garrison, which gives her access to resources beyond the reach of most inquisitives.
 She specializes in criminal investigation, and frequently consults for the Watch to repay the many favors her contacts have performed for her.
 She is not particularly favored in House Tharashk, since she prefers to run her own business than take on jobs for the house.

 #### Upper Menthis Plateau

-Character: Wealthy and educated, strongly influenced by the presence of Morgrave University.
+>Wealthy and educated, strongly influenced by the presence of Morgrave University.

 Morgrave University might not be the most prestigious university in the Five Nations, but it is the largest educational institution in Sharn.
 The University strongly influences the character of the Upper Menthis ward, drawing academics, scribes, sages, and students from all over Breland and beyond.
 A diverse mix of races and national origins populate Upper Menthis.
 In addition to the University, Upper Menthis’s role as the crown of Sharn’s entertainment quarter has made a significant impact on the character of the ward, and four major theaters have been established here.

 ##### Den’iyas (Gnome neighborhood)
 > The buildings here, from quiet and neat little townhomes to shops and services of all kinds, are scaled for the district's gnome inhabitants.

 Den’iyas is known as the gnome neighborhood of Sharn, though barely ten percent of the city’s gnome population lives in this district.
 Few people of other races call it home, and its gnome residents cleave to their traditional customs unlike their more integrated brethren in the rest of the city.
 There are usually a dozen subtle power struggles going on between the major families of Den’iyas, and even the most innocuous event could be part of some elaborate intrigue.
 Information of all types can be acquired here, but those with secrets must be careful around the inquisitive gnomes, lest they become the object of blackmail, curiosity, or deceit.